Decorative image for blog on security and compliance

 Top PHP Development Priorities in 2024

-One of the key areas we ask about in our annual survey of the PHP landscape is the overall prioritization of activities for respondents’ development teams.
+Before we talk about the top PHP compliance trends and PHP security best practices in 2024, we wanted to understand the top development priorities for PHP teams.
+This is always one of the key areas we ask about in our annual survey of the PHP landscape.
 In 2024, we asked participants to rank developmental priorities on a scale of one to five, with one indicating the lowest level of priority and five indicating the highest.

 Chart showing top priorities for PHP development teams for 2024